mflorence99/tn3270/README.md

 ## 3270 Font

 Many thanks to Ricardo Bánffy for his [3270 Font](https://github.com/rbanffy/3270font), republished here for convenience.
-I actually grabbed the TTF versions from the S3 bucket <http://s3.amazonaws.com/3270font/3270_fonts_b3b4b7d.zip> Ricardo references.
+I actually grabbed the TTF versions from the S3 bucket <http://s3.amazonaws.com/3270font/3270_fonts_b3b4b7d.zip> that Ricardo references.

 The 3270 font can be included in your app simply via the `fonts/3270.css` file.
 Here's how I use it in my Angular CLI projects, just like any other font in `.angular-cli.json`.